-The resource issues associated with this report are set out therein, they principally refer to impact of coronavirus - availability of finance, staffing/capacity, skills sets and the associated impact of work programme constraints.
-Attention is drawn, most especially, to the substantial challenges in funding (both capital and particularly revenue) available to support the Council's projected activities and the potential that staffing resource may be overstretched or harmed.
-In addition, and as previously acknowledged, the rebuilding of reserves remains priority for the Council.
+The resource issues associated with this report are set out therein, they principally refer to impact/legacy of Coronavirus - availability of finance, staffing/capacity, skills sets and the associated impact of work programme constraints.
+Attention is drawn, most especially, to the substantial challenges in funding (both capital and revenue) available to support any new projected activities and the potential that staffing resource is overstretched or harmed.
+In addition, and as previously acknowledged, the rebuilding of reserves remains the first priority for the Council to ensure a sustainable basis for future operations.